MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-06-01-oo-inheritance.md

 * Re-write your card classes to use inheritance.
 * How many classes can you come up with?

+Note: Might be worth discussing a solution here
+  If necessary can skip two slides to the diagrams of potential inheritance models

 --

 ## Exercise review